1. Introduction to electrospun nanofibers

 Department of Mechanical Engineering, Wichita State University, KS, USA

-Waseem S. Khan is Assistant Professor in the Department of Mechanical and Industrial Engineering, Majmaah University, Saudi Arabia.
+Waseem S. Khan is Assistant Professor in the Department of Mechanical Engineering Department, Dubai Men’s College, United Arab Emirates.
 His research lies in the areas of Carbon Nanotube Wires, Nanofibers, Nanofilms, Nanoparticles, Nanocomposites and Nanotubes.
+Area of Interest: Nanofiber fabrication and Characterization, Solar cells, Fuel cells, Supercapacitors, Structural health monitoring, Water splitting, Nanomembrane for water filtration, Nanocomposite coatings against corrosion and UV degradation, Nanosafety, and X-Ray Diffraction.